 Download your .ovpn file by logging in from our web-site.
-You will access your Members area that has all information’s related to your account.
+You will access your Credentials page area that has all information’s related to your account.

 Open the .ovpn configuration file configuration using Tunnelblick.

 Connect to rapidseedbox OpenVPN.
 Shortly after you will be asked to submit your username and password.
-Please submit your OpenVPN credentials as provided on “My Services” page in your client area.
+Please submit your OpenVPN credentials as provided on “Credentials” page in your client area.